AVSLab/basilisk/docs/source/index.rst

    and Unity visualization are active cross-platform developments.

--  **Validation and Verification:** Each simulation or FSW algorithm module has unit test that can be run automatically using py.test.
+-  **Validation and Verification:** Each simulation or FSW algorithm module has unit test that can be run automatically using ``pytest``.
    Integrated scenario test validated coupled behavior between modules.
    Each dynamics modules has associated momentum, energy and power validation tests.
-This ensures the integrity of the valdiated modules as new simulation capabilities are added.
+This ensures the integrity of the validated modules as new simulation capabilities are added.

 -  **Monte-Carlo Capability:** The simulation framework is capable of